samathalakkepogu/GST/README.md

-## Copyright & Usage
+## Attribution

-© 2026 Lakkepogu Samatha.
-All Rights Reserved.

-This project is publicly available for viewing and use.
-You are welcome to use the live application through the shared link.
+This project is publicly available for learning and use through the live application.

-Please do not copy, reproduce, or redistribute the source code, design, or original content, or claim this project as your own.
-If you share or refer to this project, please give proper credit to **Lakkepogu Samatha**, the original creator.
+Please do not copy or reproduce the project or its original content and present it as your own.
+If you use or share this project, please give credit to **Lakkepogu Samatha**, the original creator.